MuseScoreFonts/Edwin/README.md

-# Edwin, Version 0.5
+# Edwin Text Font

 This repository contains the **Edwin font family**, Version 0.5, released in 2020 and available under AGPL.

 ## About the fonts